 5. Sossusvlei Namib Desert National Park

 Sossusvlei is one huge Namibia’s clay pan surrounded by giant red dunes portraying the symbol of Namibia.

 It is situated at Naukluft Park, an arid and isolated part of Namibia.

-Being the Africa’s largest and the world’s fourth largest conservation area, Naukluft Park is a rich home of different varieties of flora and fauna that are highly
+Being the Africa’s most significant and the world’s fourth-largest conservation area, Naukluft Park is a precious home of different varieties of flora and fauna that are highly

 adapted to the arid climatic conditions.

-All of the attractions surrounding Sossusvlei are easily accessible as all but the last 5 kilometers of the 65 kilometer drive to the vlei is tarred.
-Shuttles provide access to the last 5 kilometers, should you not have a 4×4 vehicle.
+All of the attractions surrounding Sossusvlei are easily accessible as all, but the last 5 kilometers of the 65-kilometer drive to the vlei is tarred.
+Shuttles provide access to the final 5 kilometers, should you not have a 4×4 vehicle.

 Top Places to visit in Southern Africa

 Mauritius - Island of Rainbows and Shooting Stars

 If you love to sit and watch nature as it beautifies itself, the island of Mauritius is your ultimate destination of your journey to the southern part of Africa.
 Its situated in the Indian Ocean, east of Madagascar.